RIKEN-RCCS/s3-baby-server/README.md

 - No tags are allowed on buckets.
 Tags on a request are ignored.

+- Symbolic links are not allowed as buckets.

 ## Terse Error Messages

 - Errors returned to a client do not contain information from OS such